avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. image:: Activity.png
   :width: 1050

+* Watch a `talk by Dr Nick Thomson, a researcher in cholera genomics at the Wellcome Sanger Institute, UK, on "Understanding Health and Disease at a Global Scale"`_ (14 minutes).
 * Watch a `talk by Dr François-Xavier Weill, a leading cholera researcher based in the Pasteur Institute, Paris, on his work on genomics for tracing the cholera epidemic in Africa`_ (26 minutes).
 * Read a `review published in 2020 by Dr Ankur Mutreja and Dr Gordon Dougan, on "Molecular epidemiology and intercontinental spread of cholera"`_.

+.. _talk by Dr Nick Thomson, a researcher in cholera genomics at the Wellcome Sanger Institute, UK, on "Understanding Health and Disease at a Global Scale": https://www.youtube.com/watch?v=iv0zfqSEFAg

-.. _talk by Dr François-Xavier Weill, a leading cholera researcher based in the Pasteur Institute, Paris, on his work on genomics for tracing the cholera epidemic in Africa: https://www.youtube.com/watch?v=O7Nmoety2BY
+.. _talk by Dr François-Xavier Weill, a leading cholera researcher based in the Pasteur Institute, Paris, on his work on genomics for tracing the cholera epidemic in Africa : https://www.youtube.com/watch?v=O7Nmoety2BY

 .. _review published in 2020 by Dr Ankur Mutreja and Dr Gordon Dougan, on "Molecular epidemiology and intercontinental spread of cholera": https://pubmed.ncbi.nlm.nih.gov/31345641/